0xDO/0xDO/README.md

 ## 🌱 Current focus

-* POC: Go, TEMPL, HTMX >>> ftw
+* Automation and augmenting digital processes with AI
+* SOTA LLMs, AI(Agent)-Frameworks, Prompt Engineering, a lot of Python..... and preparing for AGI 🔭
 * Mobile App POC: Cross-Platform with React Native
-* LLMs, AI(Agent)-Frameworks, Prompt Engineering, a lot of Python..... and preparing for AGI 🔭

 ### Find me on